 Workshop participants will:

-All workshops will take place at Goddard Space Flight Center in Greenbelt, MD.
+The 2014 workshop will take place at NASA Goddard Space Flight Center in Greenbelt, MD.
 In addition to classroom lessons and talks by NASA scientists, participants will take a tour of NASA Goddard to help them better understand mission operations and see where the LRO spacecraft was built.
 Certificates of participation specifying the number of workshop contact hours will be provided to all participants, as well as professional development credits from the Maryland Department of Education.
-The Lunar Workshop for Educators will be offered twice in the summer of 2013, June 24-28 and July 8-12.
+The Lunar Workshop for Educators will be offered once in the summer of 2014, from July 14-18.